 Click here to donate and help launch a new group of microfranchisees.

-Funders during 2013-14 will support the recruitment and training of new microfranchisees as well as the growth of the microfranchise, which will increase the incomes of many women and rural coffee-growing families, putting needed solar-powered products in the hands of those who need them most.
-This program also will be a very valuable test of and testament to the possibilities of the microfranchising business model in Latin America.
+Funders support the recruitment and training of new microfranchisees as well as the growth of the microfranchise, which will increase the incomes of many women and rural coffee-growing families, putting needed solar-powered products in the hands of those who need them most.
+This program also is a very valuable test of and testament to the possibilities of the microfranchising business model in Latin America.

 Please consider supporting this groundbreaking initiative that has the potential to dramatically change the distribution mechanisms in Latin America, providing economic opportunity to rural women while bringing life-changing products to the people who need them most.

-TecAp needs donations now to continue to test this innovative business model.
+TecAp needs donations now to continue to test the microfranchise as an innovative business model.
 Click here to donate.